addiscent/vagrant-ruby-rails/README.md

 A directory listing shows the following, (or very similar), contents :

+        -rw-rw-r--  1 ckt admins   210 Mar  8 15:06 buildconfig
+        -rwxr-xr-x  1 ckt admins   572 Apr 17 15:21 enable_repos.sh
-        -rw-rw-r-- 1 user group    20 Apr  9 16:19 .gitignore
+        -rw-rw-r--  1 ckt admins    28 Apr 17 11:37 .gitignore
+        -rwxr-xr-x  1 ckt admins   143 Apr 17 13:19 install.sh
-        -rw-rw-r-- 1 user group  1085 Apr  9 16:19 LICENSE
+        -rw-rw-r--  1 ckt admins 11350 Apr 17 11:37 LICENSE
-        -rw-rw-r-- 1 user group  1073 Apr  9 18:46 rails421-inst.sh
+        -rwxr-xr-x  1 ckt admins   187 Apr 17 15:28 prepare.sh
-        -rw-rw-r-- 1 user group 22112 Apr 11 10:55 README.md
+        -rw-rw-r--  1 ckt admins 26965 Apr 17 14:37 README.md
-        -rw-rw-r-- 1 user group   110 Apr  9 17:18 ruby221-inst.sh
-        -rw-rw-r-- 1 user group   375 Apr  9 16:19 rvm-inst.sh
+        -rwxr-xr-x  1 ckt admins  1013 Apr 17 13:20 ruby2.2.sh
+        -rwxr-xr-x  1 ckt admins  1692 Apr 17 12:50 ruby-finalize.sh
+        -rwxr-xr-x  1 ckt admins  6027 Mar  8 15:06 ruby-switch
+        -rwxr-xr-x  1 ckt admins   265 Apr 17 12:49 utilities.sh
-        -rw-rw-r-- 1 user group  3250 Apr 10 19:03 Vagrantfile
+        -rw-rw-r--  1 ckt admins  3050 Apr 17 13:22 Vagrantfile
-        drwxrwsr-x 2 user group  4096 Apr 12 14:30 workspace
+        drwxrws---  2 ckt admins  4096 Apr 17 15:29 workspace

 #### Do _The Build_

 The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
-Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately fifteen minutes or more.
+Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately ten minutes or more.

 The work done by the provisioning scripts during this "vagrant up" provisioning build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 There is a large amount of terminal message output during provisioning.
-The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, RVM, Git, and Node.js_ are _not_ being placed directly onto your _host_, they are being placed into the _guest-vbox_.
+The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, Git, and Node.js_ are _not_ being placed directly onto your _host_, they are being placed into the _guest-vbox_.
 When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.

 Enter the following command :